dullhunk/book/careers-lab/cv-errors.md

 What to do next:

-* According to Linus's Law http://enwp.org/Linus%27s_Law ''given enough eyeballs, all bugs are shallow'' the more people who see your CV, the more bugs you can get rid of.
-Do a peer-review / CV swap with a fellow student (if you haven't already).
-Show it to your friends and family.
+* **RELEASE OFTEN** According to Linus's Law http://enwp.org/Linus%27s_Law ''given enough eyeballs, all bugs are shallow'' the more people who see your CV, the more bugs you can get rid of.
+Do a peer-review, CV swap with a fellow student (if you haven't already).
+Show it to your friends, family and personal tutor etc. The more people who see it, the better it will get.
-* See five things you can do today, Explore, Connect, Communicate, Reflect and Apply http://www.careers.manchester.ac.uk/myfuture/ and mid-degree advice (for 2nd years)  http://www.careers.manchester.ac.uk/middegree/ from the careers service
+* **IMPROVING** See five things you can do today, Explore, Connect, Communicate, Reflect and Apply http://www.careers.manchester.ac.uk/myfuture/ and mid-degree advice (for 2nd years)  http://www.careers.manchester.ac.uk/middegree/ from the careers service
-* Have another look at the CV and LinkedIn guide from the careers service http://man.ac.uk/6Ef90a
+* **RECHECK* Have another look at the CV and LinkedIn guide from the careers service http://man.ac.uk/6Ef90a
-* Upload an updated version to the CV bank once you've changed it https://studentnet.cs.manchester.ac.uk/employment/industryclub/cvbank
+* **UPLOAD** please upload an updated version to the CV bank once you've changed it https://studentnet.cs.manchester.ac.uk/employment/industryclub/cvbank
-* I'm happy to look at version 2.0 of your CV, show it also to your tutors
+* I'm happy to look at future improved versions of your CV while you're at University

 --Duncan Hull